Our Instructors & Staff Members

 Sensei Chapman is recognized as a “Grand Master”, a member of the IKSA “Society of Soke” (the founder of his style), and has the title of “Hanshi.”Grand Master Chapman began training in the Martial Arts in 1981 and started teaching in 1983.
 In 1994 Sensei Chapman founded the American Karate Academy in Franklin, TN.
 The dojo affiliated with the Concord Road YMCA in August 2001.

-Master Chapman is a husband to Rennae and has 3 children and 3 grandchildren.
+Master Chapman is a husband to Rennae and has 3 children and 5 grandchildren.
 He has a Bachelor of Science degree and a Masters of Education degree from Middle Tennessee State University.
-He recently retired after teaching 40 years at Franklin High School.
+He retired in 2017 after teaching for 40 years at Franklin High School.

 Master Chapman’s hunger for all things “martial arts” powers his

 daily training ethic and he continues to grow as a martial artist